Snowden123/contensify-sitemap-analyzer/README.md

 No user data is sold, transferred, or shared.

-If you have any concerns or questions, contact us at [your email or support link].
+If you have any concerns or questions, contact us at [navneet@contensifyhq.com]